 Think of it like this: Imagine for a moment that Knowledge is a very wise, saintly person—enlightened, if you like that idea.
 This person is available to you, so you go to him or to her with all of your questions and you say, “Teacher—or Master, or Saint—tell me what I should do here.
 Tell me where I should go.
 Tell me if I should make this decision.
 Explain what happened to me yesterday.
 What is the significance of my dream?
 Will I be loved in the future?
 Will I have money?
 Will I be successful?”

 Knowledge within you is like this wise saintly person.
-So, you go with questions and you don’t get anything, and you are disgruntled and disappointed.
-You doubt yourself and you doubt Knowledge and you say to yourself, “Well, maybe this is all self-deception anyway.
+So you go with questions and you do not get anything, and you are disgruntled and disappointed.
+You doubt yourself, and you doubt Knowledge, and you say to yourself: “Well, maybe this is all self-deception anyway.
 I’ll just do what I want.
 Maybe I’ll read a new book and get new ideas and do that.”
 But if you continue to come back again and again and do not accept any idea your mind gives you that parades as Knowledge, then you will develop awareness and discernment.
 And eventually you will even see the necessity and merit of discretion.

 Therefore, true honesty brings about the ability to wait, the ability to evaluate oneself constructively, the ability to discern, the ability to not speak when it is appropriate, the ability to speak when that is appropriate, the ability to follow a greater power within you, the ability to abide with what is known and the ability to avoid or step away from that which is harmful or untrue.